Why do mattresses lose support in the middle first?

 Is a sagging middle the same as Center-First Support Loss?

-A visible sag is the late stage.
-Support loss starts earlier — the center stops holding the hips up before a dip is obvious.
-The feeling changes first; the look changes later.
+A visible sag is usually a later stage.
+Support change often starts earlier — the center stops holding the hips as well before a dip is obvious.
+The feel tends to change first; the look changes later.

 Does a firmer mattress prevent it?

-There's no fixed number — it depends on body weight, how many people sleep on it, and how the center is constructed.
-Heavier loads and uniform builds show it sooner.
+There's no fixed number.
+It depends on body weight, how many people sleep on it, sleeping position, the materials, the foundation, and manufacturing consistency.
+Heavier and more concentrated loads, and more uniform builds, can show change sooner.